Copper Alloys in Architecture FAQ – Austral Wright Metals

 Care should be taken to prevent the wash from copper surfaces onto adjacent, exposed surfaces of less noble metals, since the traces of copper salts carried in the wash can accelerate the corrosion of less noble metals.

-Most copper installations depend on self-flashed details requiring no sealants.
+Most installations of copper in architecture depend on self-flashed details requiring no sealants.
 Under some conditions, such as low roof slope situations, the use of sealants is recommended as a secondary waterproofing material.
-However it should be noted that copper will outlast most sealants and that in any details using sealants a regular maintenance and inspection program will become necessary.
+However, it should be noted that copper will outlast most sealants and that in any details using sealants a regular maintenance and inspection program will become necessary.
 In general, butyl, polysulfide and polyurethane sealants are reasonably compatible with copper.
 Acrylic, neoprene and nitrile based sealants actively corrode copper.
 Silicone sealants have a variety of success with copper and their suitability should be verified with the manufacturer.

 In roof and wall systems where water-tight seams are required, soldering is specified.
 A soldered seam will join two pieces of copper into a cohesive, watertight unit that will expand and contract as one piece.
 Well soldered seams are, in many cases, stronger than the original base material and will provide many years of satisfactory service.